• Skip to primary navigation

 • I was tempted to try roasting them, since that's usually a good way to coax maximum flavor out of vegetables.
 But ultimately, I stuck with the traditional stovetop method because we all know oven space is at a premium when cooking a holiday feast.
 By the way, for another delicious stovetop carrot recipe, try these buttery sautéed carrots!)

-They have so much buttery flavor as it is that I think the additional caramelization from roasting was really unnecessary anyway.
+These orange glazed carrots have so much buttery flavor as it is that I think the additional caramelization from roasting was really unnecessary anyway.

 In the end I was so happy with how they turned out that a good third of them never made it to the table, as I kept forking them into my mouth in the name of "testing for doneness".